Criminal Defense in Somers

 • Drug possession, campus and dormitory cases

-• Absolute Sobriety OWI, drivers under 21 with any detectable BAC
+• Absolute Sobriety OWI, drivers under 21 with alcohol concentration above 0.0

 • Academic-conduct overlap, criminal conviction can trigger university discipline